emanuelefirmani/get-git-english/docs/obiettivo_5.rst

 .. _obiettivo_5:

-Target 5: To unify two branches
+Target 5: unifying two branches
 ###############################

 Let's pass to an operation that you probably do very often: ``merge``.